Generic Name: Chlorhexidine Gluconate (Topical) (klor HEKS i deen GLOO koe nate)

-What are some things I need to know or do while I take Chlorhexidine Gluconate Topical?
+What are some things I need to know or do while I take Chlorhexidine Gluconate?

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

-How is this medicine (Chlorhexidine Gluconate Topical) best taken?
+How is this medicine (Chlorhexidine Gluconate) best taken?

-- Do not take this medicine by mouth.
+- Do not take chlorhexidine gluconate (topical) by mouth.
 Use on your skin only.
 Keep out of your mouth, nose, ears, and eyes (may burn).